hacky1997/snapfix/README.md

 snapfix show invoice_response
 ```

-Prints a fixture file to stdout.
+Prints the full contents of a fixture file to stdout.

 ### `snapfix diff <name>`